hkgnp/hellobaby/README.md

    - When a customer checks out their cart, an order will be created and status set to "Pending Payment".
    - After checkout is completed, backend is notified (via Stripe webhook), order status is immediately changed to "Processing".
    - Vendor may change the order status after the order is shipped or delivered.
+   - This status will be immediately reflected in the customer's "Order History" (on their profile page).
 5. Testing a shopping cart checkout (via backend).
 6. Registering of a new admin account.